- Overall market breadth began to expand beyond mega cap technology, leading to solid absolute and relative performance for the Strategy.

 With the U.S. market closing the year at all-time highs, certain sectors are structurally overvalued while others remain underappreciated and under owned.
 As market breadth continues to improve, and volatility returns, the portfolio could also see some broadening of exposures beyond the three core sectors where we are now focused.

-The ClearBridge Multi Cap Growth Strategy outperformed its Russell 3000 Growth Index benchmark in the fourth quarter.
-On an absolute basis, the Strategy generated gains across the seven sectors in which it was invested (out of 11 sectors total).
+The ClearBridge Aggressive Growth Strategy outperformed its Russell 3000 Growth Index benchmark in the fourth quarter.
+On an absolute basis, the Strategy generated gains across the eight sectors in which it was invested (out of 11 sectors total).
 The primary contributors to performance were the IT and communication services sectors.

 Relative to the benchmark, overall stock selection and sector allocation contributed to performance.
-In particular, stock selection in the IT, materials and communication services sectors drove results.
+In particular, stock selection in the IT and communication services sectors and an overweight to communication services drove results.
 Conversely, stock selection in the health care sector detracted from relative performance.

-On an individual stock basis, positions in Autodesk, Cree, Broadcom, Freeport-McMoRan and UnitedHealth Group were the leading contributors to absolute returns during the period.
-The lone detractors were Vertex Pharmaceuticals, Biogen and Citrix Systems.
+On an individual stock basis, positions in Cree, Comcast, Nuance Communications, Autodesk and Seagate Technology were the leading contributors to absolute returns during the period.
+The primary detractors were Vertex Pharmaceuticals, Biogen, Amgen, Citrix Systems and Intel.

 During the quarter, the Strategy closed a position in GCI Liberty in the communication services sector.